modular-magician/puppet-google-compute/README.md

 ##### `source_snapshot_encryption_key`

+Required.
 The customer-supplied encryption key of the source snapshot.
 Required if the source snapshot is protected by a customer-supplied encryption key.